 I was sorely thinking if I should venture a climb to the attic to get all those books down.
 But I know it will be an impossible feat!
 Then I suddenly remembered the book and its cucumber sandwich.
 So Bhags, I bring a simple sandwich to your party!
 Hope you like it!

 Cheese Cucumber Sandwich

 Method to Prepare:

-If you don't have cheese slices, you can use cheese spread.
+If you don't have cheese slices, you can use a cheese spread.
 Spread it on the bread slices.
 Slice the cucumber very finely.
 Place them on the cheese and season with pepper powder.

-Even plain cucumber sandwich tastes great.
+Even a plain cucumber sandwich tastes great.
 These are best for picnics and travel.
 The memories of many train trips we made with a bag full of Cucumber Sandwich comes gushing in!